Department of Chemistry and Biochemistry

 www.txstate.edu/chemistry

-The department offers M.S. degree programs in both Chemistry and Biochemistry.
+The department offers a Ph.D. degree in Integrated Molecular and Biophysical Chemistry (IMBC) and M.S. degrees in both Chemistry and Biochemistry.
 In addition, the department offers a M.A. degree program in Chemistry.
+The Ph.D degree is a research intensive interdisciplinary program emphasizing the chemistry and biochemistry of natural systems.
+To prepare for careers in biotechnology, students develop leadership and business fundamental skills concurrently with completing a dissertation.
 The M.S. degrees are research-based and require a thesis while the M.A. degree is course-based and requires successful completion of a cumulative examination.
 Our faculty are dedicated to maintaining excellence in education and research to serve the people of Texas and beyond.
 The department fosters innovative research programs that expand knowledge through discovery and development, actively contribute to the broader scientific community, and address critical global needs.
 We are committed to the professional development and mentoring of a diverse and inclusive community of faculty, staff, and students.
 The curriculum provides opportunities for research and learning in all areas of chemistry and biochemistry and encourages a hands-on approach to the use of a wide variety of modern instrumentation.
-Many of our graduates have advanced to industrial positions and/or professional and doctoral programs.
+Many of our graduates advance to industrial positions and/or professional and doctoral programs.

 Research Areas

-The department's graduate faculty conducts research in numerous areas of the five subdisciplines of chemistry.
-Specific research areas include:
+The department's graduate faculty conducts research in numerous subdisciplines of chemistry, biochemistry, and biophysics, including:

 Research Facilities